Public Information – Frequently Asked Questions

 Does the DCA ever provide a refund?

 Fees are non-refundable unless there is a defect in the product.
 Replacement data is not applicable after five business days following the mailing of the output.
-For refunds under $10.00, the Requestor must submit a written request to the Public Information Unit, due to accounting requirements.
-Please allow 90 days for all refunds.
+The Requestor must submit a written request to the Public Information Unit, due to accounting requirements.
+Please allow 90 days for refunds.

 If I ask, will the Public Information Unit place a hold on my request?